 The international ITER project for fusion: Why?

-ITER is a large-scale scientific experiment that aims to demonstrate that it is possible to produce commercial energy from fusion.
+ITER is a large-scale scientific experiment that aims to demonstrate the technological and scientific feasibility of fusion energy.

 The Q in the formula on the right symbolizes the ratio of fusion power to input power.
 Q ≥ 10 represents the scientific goal of the ITER project: to deliver ten times the power it consumes.
 From 50 MW of input power, the ITER machine is designed to produce 500 MW of fusion power—the first of all fusion experiments to produce net energy.